mmaul/pkgtool/README.md

 contained at the top of the package README.md.
 In fact you can see the package metadata for PkgTool simply by looking at the top of this file.

-Usage
+scoop - package manager
 =====
-## scoop - package manager
-Scoop is the user interface to to distributed package management aspect of PkgTool.
+Scoop is the user interface to to distributed package management aspect ofPkgTool.
+Scoop allows you to view the contents of the litterbox package index, get and install packages from remote git repositories.

 ### Scoop commands are presented below: